ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Los Angeles City College Housing Expenses, Fees, and More

-Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
+In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at Los Angeles City College.

-How Much Do Books Cost at Los Angeles City College?
+Cost of Books at Los Angeles City College

 The cost of books often surprises first-year college students.
 The real cost of books depends on the courses you take and the materials required.
 To save money, many students choose to use books from the library or buy used textbooks and materials.